 Setting up a printer is often as simple as plugging in its USB cable, or connecting it and your computer's Wi-Fi to your home wireless network.

-For more on printing see the "Document Management" section, below.
-Click on Read more on printing in the Getting Started window to discover Linux-compatible printers that can be detected and setup automatically.
+To learn more about setting up a printer you can click on Read more on printing, in the Printers section at the bottom of the Drivers page in the Getting Started window, to discover Linux-compatible printers that can be detected and setup automatically.
+For even more on printing see the "Document Management" section, later in this book.